 |Title||Lord of the Last Hearth|

+House Umber of the Last Hearth is a noble house from the Last Hearth in the north.
+Lord Jon Umber, called "the Greatjon", is sworn to House Stark of Winterfell.
 The Umber sigil is a roaring giant, brown-haired and wearing a skin, with broken silver chains, on flame-red.

-The Umbers' proximity to the Wall puts them at risk of wildling raids and they have often been called upon to help defend against wildling raiders.
-Most notably, the Umbers joined the Starks in defeating Kings-beyond-the-Wall such as Raymun Redbeard and the brothers Gendel and Gorne.
-A cousin of Lord Umber's was carried off in a wildling raid.
+The Umbers' proximity to the Wall puts them at risk of wildling raids and they have often been called upon to help defend the north against wildling raiders.
+The Umbers joined the Starks in defeating Gendel and Gorne, brother Kings-Beyond-the-Wall, three thousand years ago.

 A Game of Thrones

-After Lord Eddard Stark's arrest in King's Landing, House Umber answers Robb Stark's call to arms, with Umber men led by the Greatjon following him south, leaving his uncles Mors "Crowfood" and Hother "Whoresbane" in command at Last Hearth.
-Despite an initial row, the Greatjon becomes one of Robb's strongest supporters and fiercest battle commanders.
+After Lord Eddard Stark's arrest in King's Landing, House Umber answers Robb Stark's call to arms, with Umber men led by the Greatjon following him south, leaving his uncles Mors Crowfood and Hother Whoresbane in command at the Last Hearth.
+Despite an initial row at Winterfell, the Greatjon becomes one of Robb's strongest supporters and fiercest battle commanders.
 Lord Umber's eldest son, the Smalljon, rides as one of Robb's personal guard.

 A Clash of Kings

 Lord Umber's uncles attend the harvest feast at Winterfell.
 Hother requests ships to fight wildlings in the Bay of Seals, and is told to work with Lord Wyman Manderly to build a fleet.
-Mors puts himself forward as a match for the widowed Donella Hornwood, but is rejected.
+Mors puts himself forward as a match for the widowed Lady Donella Hornwood, but is rejected.

 A Storm of Swords

-The Greatjon and the Smalljon are still with Robb's army, returning with him to the Riverlands from the west.
-The Greatjon and his men subdue Lord Rickard Karstark after he murders the Lannister squires at Riverrun, with two Umber men being wounded in the process.
-The Greatjon punches Rickard when the other bannerman calls Robb boy, and hangs the other seven Karhold men who took part.
-At the Red Wedding, the Greatjon gets drunk, competing with Whalen Frey and Merrett Frey.
-It takes eight men to subdue him, of which he kills one, injures two others and bites half an ear off Ser Leslyn Haigh.
-The Greatjon is captured and imprisoned at the Twins, and his heir the Smalljon is murdered by Bolton men.
+The Greatjon leads Robb's van during the journey from Riverrun to the Twins for the wedding of Lord Edmure Tully to Roslin Frey.
+At the Red Wedding, the Greatjon becomes drunk, competing with Ser Whalen Frey and Merrett Frey.
+It takes eight men to subdue him, of whom he kills one, injures two others, and bites half an ear off Ser Leslyn Haigh.
+The Greatjon is captured and imprisoned at the Twins, and his heir, the Smalljon, is murdered by Bolton or Karstark men while trying to protect Robb.
 It is unknown who the current heir is.

 A Dance with Dragons